 Legend has it that sculptor Constantin Brancusi carried out the entire journey on foot from his hometown of Gorj in Romania, across central Europe, to Paris in 1904.
-He immediately made the French capital his home and settled there until 1957.
+He immediately adopted the French capital as his home and settled there until the mid 1950s.

 Inside he had complete control of the sculptures and their relationship to light, space and movement, repositioning each one to create an overall harmony.

 Brancusi viewed his work as an entire composition, rather than separate pieces and so factors such as the space between each form, their juxtaposition and choice of plinth became crucial.

 In 1920 Brancusi found himself at the centre of a great scandal, when his bronze “Princess X” was withdrawn from display at the Salon des Independants after being brandished as obscenely pornographic.
 This became a driving factor in the sculptor’s decision to create an exhibition space within his studio, where he would have complete control over curation and censorship.